-Legs4Africa, in conjunction with partner clinics and support staff in West Africa, work to provide a means of independent living for amputees.
+Legs4Africa, in conjunction with partner clinics and support staff in Africa, work to provide a means of independent living for amputees.

-We collect and ship prosthetic limbs, sourced from UK hospitals and private donors, to clinics for adaption and fitting by trained technicians.
 We believe that each and every amputee in low-income societies should be accounted for and that leg amputation must not result in immobility and isolation.

-We support the empowerment of amputees across West Africa so that they may dispel current stigmas by proving that disability does not equate to inability.
+We support the empowerment of amputees across Africa so that they may dispel current stigmas by proving that disability does not equate to inability.

 “A prosthetic leg has a tremendous ability to change a life.
 It gives an amputee a chance to stand up, walk again and get back into work.” – Tom Williams (Legs4Africa Founder)